 Here you can learn how to port your mortgage when you sell your old home and buy a new one.
-Find out:

 Introduction to porting your mortgage

-If you’re already a homeowner but intend to move to a new home, you can often take your existing mortgage with you.
-This is called ‘porting’ your mortgage, and can be more cost-effective than taking out a new mortgage.
+If you’re already a homeowner but intend to move to a new home, you can often take your existing mortgage.

-When you come to buy your next home, you can of course take out a whole new mortgage.
-The new mortgage pays off your old mortgage and you move onto a whole new deal.
-However, there can be extra costs involved with doing this, which is why some people choose to keep their current mortgage and transfer it to the new property.
-Here’s a quick introduction to how this works.
+However, there can be extra costs involved, which is why some people choose to keep their current mortgage and transfer it to the new property.

 What are the possible drawbacks of a new mortgage?

-The terms of your current mortgage deal may not fit in with your plans to move.
-For example, if you want to move soon but your deal has some time left to run, you may face early repayment fees (also known as redemption penalties) if you pay it off before a certain date.
-You can also avoid paying an exit fee (usually a few hundred pounds) and an arrangement fee for a new mortgage.
+For example, if you want to move soon but your deal has some time left to run, you may face early repayment fees (also known as redemption penalties) if you pay it off before a specific date.

 How do I port my mortgage?

-The first step is to ask your lender if you can transfer your mortgage to the new property.
-Some mortgage deals don’t permit this (so it’s a good idea when taking out a mortgage to ask your mortgage broker to select a portable mortgage just in case).
+Some mortgage deals don’t allow this, so it’s a good idea when taking out a mortgage to ask your broker to select a portable mortgage just in case.

-You will then have to reapply for your current mortgage in order to port it, due to strict lending rules.
-If your circumstances have changed and made you a higher-risk borrower, this may prevent you from transferring the mortgage to the new property (though you will still be allowed to keep it on your current home if you stay there).
+If your circumstances have changed and made you a higher-risk borrower, this may prevent you from transferring the mortgage to a new property, but you will still be allowed to keep it on your current home if you stay there.

 How long does it take to port a mortgage?

-If your lender lets you progress with a mortgage port, moving a mortgage to your new property could take anywhere from 30 days to three months to complete, giving you time to move in to your new property.
+If your lender lets you progress with a mortgage port, moving a mortgage to your new property could take anywhere from 30 days to three months to complete, giving you time to move into your new property.

 Can I borrow more money when porting a mortgage?

-Many home moves involve buying a more expensive property.
-If you can’t make up the difference in cash, you may need to borrow more money.
-Your existing lender may or may not allow you to do this – if it doesn’t, you may have no option but to seek a new mortgage with another lender (a mortgage broker can help you do this).
+Your existing lender may or may not allow you to do this.
+If it doesn’t, you may have no option but to seek a new mortgage with another lender (a broker can help).

 What if I’m moving to a smaller or larger property?